wate-labs/wate/README.md

 ## Setting up a new project

-To bootstrap a new project `artes init` can be used which will automatically create the folder structure needed.
+To bootstrap a new project `wate init` can be used which will automatically create the folder structure needed.

 To bootstrap the building blocks please refer to the [commands](#commands).